DragonSigh/portfolio-and-projects/README.md

 # Portfolio and Projects

-Provides quick access to a list of tasks solved during education path, results in various competitions and my own pet projects.
+Provides quick access to a list of tasks solved during work and education path, results in various competitions and my own pet projects.

 ## Work projects